2019 Macau Grand Prix: Background and entry list

-The Macau Grand Prix is a Formula Three race considered by drivers as a stepping stone to higher motor racing categories such as Formula One, and is Macau's most prestigious international sporting event.
+The Macau Grand Prix is a Formula Three (F3) race considered to be a stepping stone to higher motor racing categories such as Formula One and has been termed the territory's most prestigious international sporting event.
 The event was made a non-championship round of the FIA Formula 3 Championship for the first time in 2019; its head Bruno Michel ensured the season concluded at the Sochi Autodrom and not the Yas Marina Circuit as it had been in the preceding GP3 Series to prevent logistical complications for drivers and teams.
-It was the 66th iteration of the race, the 37th time it was held to Formula Three regulations, and the 4th edition of the FIA F3 World Cup.
-It was held on the temporary 6.120 km 22-turn Guia Circuit in the streets of Macau on 17 November 2019 after three days of practice and qualifying.
+It was the 66th Macau Grand Prix, the 37th under F3 rules, and the 4th FIA F3 World Cup.
+The race was held on the temporary 6.120 km 22-turn Guia Circuit in Macau's streets on 17 November 2019 after three days of practice and qualifying.

-In order to compete in Macau, drivers in possession of a FIA Grade B license or higher and who raced in the FIA Formula 3 Championship or its regional championships were invited to race by motorsport's world governing body, the Fédération Internationale de l'Automobile (FIA), with higher-placed driver in these respective series receiving priority in earning an invitation to the meeting.
+Drivers with an FIA Grade B licence or higher who raced in the FIA F3 Championship or its regional championships were invited to compete in Macau by motorsport's world governing body, the Fédération Internationale de l'Automobile (FIA), with higher-placed drivers in these respective series receiving priority in earning an invitation to the meeting.
 The race's 30-car grid featured 2019 FIA Formula 3 champion Robert Shwartzman, two-time Macau Grand Prix winner Dan Ticktum, Deutsche Tourenwagen Masters driver Ferdinand Habsburg, FIA Formula Two competitor Callum Ilott, European Le Mans Series participant Arjun Maini, Japanese Formula 3 Championship racer Enaam Ahmed, and Enzo Fittipaldi and Sophia Flörsch from the Formula Regional European Championship.
-Frederik Vesti, the Formula Regional European champion, was employed by the Prema team to drive the injured Jehan Daruvala's car; Alex Peroni was required to withdraw from the race due to a broken vertebrae he sustained in an accident at the Autodromo Nazionale di Monza.
+The Prema team hired Frederik Vesti, the Formula Regional European champion, to drive the injured Jehan Daruvala's car.
+Alex Peroni had to withdraw from the race due to a broken vertebrae he sustained in an accident at the Autodromo Nazionale di Monza.